Lednerb/bilberry-hugo-theme/README.md

 hugo new site my-new-blog
 ```

-- Install this theme
+- Install the latest version of this  theme
 ```
 cd my-new-blog/themes
 git clone https://github.com/Lednerb/bilberry-hugo-theme.git
 ```
-If you don't use git, you can download and extract this theme manually into the themes folder. <br>
+If you don't use git, you can download this theme [HERE](https://github.com/Lednerb/bilberry-hugo-theme/archive/master.zip) and extract it manually into the themes folder. <br>
 Please ensure that the folder is renamed to "bilberry-hugo-theme"

 - Copy example content and default config file for a quick start